 Many states require or recommend employers to provide one of the following to dismissed employees:

-Even if your state doesn't require notification(s), it's a good idea to send dismissal letters for documentation purposes—they help demonstrate that the reasons for dismissal weren't discriminatory.
+Even if your state doesn't require notification(s), it's a good idea to send dismissal letters for documentation purposes—they help demonstrate that the reasons for dismissal were not discriminatory.

 Does Gusto help with separation notifications?

-Gusto doesn't provide or submit these notices of separation.
+Gusto does not provide or submit these notices of separation.
 For more information, visit your state’s department of labor website for their specific requirements.
-If you have questions about whether your dismissal process is compliant, consult with an employment attorney or labor agency.
+If you have questions about whether your dismissal process is compliant, consult an employment attorney or labor agency.

 Employees with garnishments

 If you’re dismissing an employee with a garnishment, you’ll need to notify the collecting agency—some states require an additional form to be submitted detailing the dismissal.
-As always, you’ll want to refer to your state’s specific guidelines and requirements.
+As always, refer to your state’s specific guidelines and requirements.

 In the unfortunate event that an employee passes away, you can dismiss the employee to remove them from your Gusto account.
 For any questions on how to handle final pay for the deceased employee, you'll need to work with an HR professional or employment lawyer.

-If your company's benefits are managed by Gusto, contact us from the Help or Priority support section of your account so we can work with the carrier to make sure benefits are handled appropriately.
+If your company's benefits are managed by Gusto, contact us from the Help section of your account so we can work with the carrier to make sure benefits are handled appropriately.

 Gusto will still file the employee's W-2 at the end of the year, so long as we're still your payroll provider.
 More information can be found on the IRS website.